nir-gh-explore/auto-protect-branch-webservice/README.md

         - Issues
         - Repositories
         - Repositories imports
-    - Makesure the Webhook is set to 'Active' by ticking the checkbox and save.
+    - Make sure the Webhook is set to 'Active' by ticking the checkbox and save.
 - Note that every time ngrok is restarted a new url will be created and updating the webhook url is required
 - Create a new repository:
     - Make sure the repo is public to enable protection for a GitHub free plan